How To Make Side Money As A Teenager

 - Short-term Goals: These could be items you want to buy within the next few months.

-- Long-term Goals: Consider more considerable expenses, like saving for college or a car.
+- Long-term Goals: Consider more substantial expenses, such as saving for college or a car.

 Time Management